colons/instant-coverage/README.md

 dictionary of responses keyed by URL.
 Test methods you write should iterate across that.
 Have a look at [the optional mixins][optional] for some examples.

+If you make any that you think might be useful to any other websites, even if a minority, a pull request would be very much appreciated.

 ### Test under different circumstances

 If you want to test all the URLs you've listed under different circumstances